 Bounded Region: A Load Zone or Zones within an area that is isolated from the rest of the NYCA as a result of constrained interface limits.

 CARIS: The Congestion Assessment and Resource Integration Study for economic planning developed by the ISO in consultation with the Market Participants and other interested parties pursuant to Section 31.3 of this Attachment Y.

+Cost Cap: A Developer’s commitment to contain the capital costs of it proposed Public Policy Transmission Project in accordance with the requirements in Section 31.4.5.1.8.
+The Cost Cap may be in the form of a hard Cost Cap or a soft Cost Cap as described in Section 31.4.5.1.8.3.

 CRP: The Comprehensive Reliability Plan as approved by the ISO Board of Directors pursuant to this Attachment Y.